ruturaj283/Temperature-Convertor-using-javafx/README.md

 # Temperature Conversion Tool/ App

 This is a simple Temperature Conversion Tool or App that allows users to convert temperatures between different units such as Celsius and Fahrenheit.
+I have created this while learning  core java from Internshala .

 ## Features